all about the French silicone breast implants case: risks, successful compensations and other updated information for the PIP victims

 The judgment of the highest French court is particularly explicit.
 It specifies that a notified body such as TUV Rheinland is bound by a duty of vigilance.
 The Court states that if there are indications of non-compliance, the certifier must carry out unannounced inspections and verify the raw materials and the products themselves.

-As French Supreme Court does not judge on the substance, it could not sentence TUV directly and therefor, referred the proceedings to the Paris Court of Appeal, which will take into account its indications.
+As French Supreme Court does not judge on the substance, it could not sentence TUV directly and therefor, referred the proceedings to the Paris Court of Appeal.

 TUV 2 and 3

 In 2014 and 2015 Olivier Aumaitre subpoenaed again TUV Rheinland before the Commercial Court in two procedures known as TUV 2 and TUV 3.
 He defends the interests of 15,000 patients and 40 clinics and distributors.
 More than 5000 other patients joined this procedure through other lawyers.

 In January 2017 TUV was again sentenced to compensate victims and to pay a provision of 3000 euros to each patient.
 Provisional execution was confirmed by the Aix-en-Provence Court of Appeal TUV pays 60 million to the victims.

 On 11 February 2021, the Court of Appeal of Aix-en-Provence confirmed the liability of TUV Rheinland and order to compensate the victims.

 The Court held that TUV had failed in its obligations, in particular in the control of raw materials, and that it had failed in its duty of independence.
 The Court also held that there had been numerous alerts and indications since 2001 which should have led TUV to carry out in-depth checks, including unannounced inspections.